sharmapratik88/Generative-AI-Projects/README.md

 For questions or to connect, please reach out to me:
 - **LinkedIn:** [Pratik Sharma](https://linkedin.com/in/sharmapratikd)

-Thank you for visiting my LearningAI repository!
+Thank you for visiting my Learning Generative AI repository!